Meriem-Sakka/ai-story-imager/README.md

 ## License

-This project is open source and available for personal and commercial use.
+This project is open source and available for personal use.